 “Tell me again what this fellow is up to,” she said.

 She was speaking to McKinley the cat.
 The lazy creature spied for her in exchange for food.
-Usually, she gave him his marching orders, but this time the cat had come to her, demanding cannelloni in exchange for a hot tip.
+Usually, she gave him his instructions, but this time the cat had come to her, demanding cannelloni in exchange for a hot tip.

 “His name is Ronnie,” McKinley said.
 The pair were talking in the tiny delivery area behind the Storage Universe.
 Delia squatted, unwilling to let anything besides her shoes come in contact with the noisome ground, while McKinley lounged in a display box.